-A grass plug is an individual turf plant that is grown in a tray; their size can vary, but generally an individual plug measures anywhere between 1.5 to 3 inches in length/width.
-Planted from 9 to 12 inches apart, they will continue to spread and fill in over time, creating a solid ground cover of your preferred grass type.
+A grass plug is an individual turf plant that is grown in a tray; their size can vary, but generally an individual plug measures anywhere between 1.5–3 inches in length/width.
+Planted from 9–12 inches apart, they will continue to spread and fill in over time, creating a solid ground cover of your preferred grass type.

 When are grass plugs used?

-Grass plugs are typically used in one of two instances: to repair damaged areas of a warm season lawn, or to establish a lawn when sod is not available or not practical.
+Grass plugs are typically used in one of two instances: to repair damaged areas of a lawn, or to establish a lawn when sod or seed is not available or not practical.
+You can also purchase a small plug tray to test out how well the certain breed of grass will perform in yard—like areas of shade, full sun or even areas that receive too much rainfall.
 In short, a tray of grass plugs is to warm season grass what a bag of grass seed is to a cool season grass.
+However, Sod Solutions still offers cool season grass plug varieties.
 Learn more about the differences between warm and cool season grasses and where they tend to grow.

-To establish a lawn when sod is not readily available or practical:
+– To establish a lawn when sod or seed is not readily available or practical:

-Grass plugs are alternatively used when sodding a lawn is not possible or practical.
+Grass plugs are alternatively used when sodding or seeding a lawn is not possible or practical.
 Examples of this include when: